 Marilyn was born and raised in Texas, mostly in the Dallas area.
 College took her to Kansas.
 She founded handbell choirs in Kansas at Rolling Hills Presbyterian Church, Stanley Presbyterian Church, Circle of Faith Christian Church, and Southminster Presbyterian Church, and in Palos Verdes, California at St. Peter’s By the Sea Presbyterian Church.
 Her talent is in building graded programs that feed on great music and great fellowship.

-Marilyn has two adult children, a husband of 36 years, and 2 dogs.
+Marilyn has two adult children, a husband of 39 years, and 1 dog.
 In her spare time she enjoys KU basketball, quilting, kayaking, and geocaching.

 If you have questions concerning the website, please click here.